Bayesian Active Learning for Bayesian Model Updating: the Art of Acquisition Functions and Beyond: Improvements for Transitional Bayesian Quadrature

 \section{Improvements for Transitional Bayesian Quadrature}

-The developments in section \ref{sec:ProAcqFun} are then further utilized to reform the TBQ algorithm for estimating the model evidences and posteriors which are extremely divergent from the priors.
+The developments in section \ref{sec:ProAcqFun} are then further utilized to reform the TBQ algorithm for problems with posteriors being extremely divergent from the priors.
 The improvements are mainly in three aspects, i.e., stopping conditions for each tempering stage, acquisition functions for querying new training points, as well as estimators together with their uncertainty measures for predicting posteriors and evidences.
 Before the proposition of these specific improvements, the TBQ algorithm framework is briefly reviewed.
-One can refer to Ref. \cite{wei2025bayesian} for Bayesian model inference and Ref. \cite{wei2025transitional} for structural reliability analysis.
+One can refer to Ref. \cite{wei2025bayesian} for Bayesian model updating and Ref. \cite{wei2025transitional} for structural reliability analysis.